Helpful Guide To The Best French Press!

 The French Press is composed of an outer and inner jug.
 This double insulation is made with regard to. to keep the coffee warm and thus preserve the aromas as best as possible.

-The jug can hold 1 liter, which corresponds to approx. 8 cups of coffee.
+The jug can hold 1 litre, which corresponds to approx. 8 cups of coffee.

 It is easy to clean the jug.